belinghy/cpsc304-project-starter/README.md

         - This will start the server
         - You should be able to see the webapp at http://localhost:3000
         - You should see the two fake users displayed on the main screen

+### Deploy to Heroku

+First, look up how to use Heroku at https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction.

+Heroku requires the root folder to contain `package.json` for Node projects, so you'll likely need to change folder structure of this starter kit a bit.
+In order to make `nuxt` work with Heroku, follow this guide https://github.com/nuxt/docs/blob/master/en/faq/heroku-deployment.md.

+Finally, you'll need to modify `server/configs/sequelize.js` to change the Postgres database connection settings, in particular the username, password, database name, and database host.
+You can find these information on your project's Heroku dashboard.
+On the same page, you'll also find a command which allows you to launch psql, you can use it to initialize your database.